How music licensing works for music streaming services?

 What is music licensing and why is it necessary?

-Music licensing is a process by which a copyright holder grants permission under licence to use their intellectual property in a specific way.
 In the case of streaming services, this means that the copyright holder allows their music to be streamed by the service.
 The terms of the licence are usually worked out between the copyright owner and the streaming service.
 Without a licence, streaming services would be liable for copyright infringement and face large fines and bad publicity.

-If you are a copyright holder who wants to licence your music to streaming services, or if you are a streaming service that needs to obtain licences for the music you offer, it is advisable to seek the help of an experienced music licence strategist or music attorney.
+If you are a copyright holder who wants to license your music to streaming services, or if you are a streaming service that needs to obtain licences for the music you offer, it is advisable to seek the help of an experienced music licence strategist or music attorney.

 Which type of music licences should you obtain for your streaming service?

-When streaming music, it is important to obtain the appropriate licences from the copyright holders.
-There are a variety of licences available, and the type of licence you need depends on the type of music streaming service you offer.
+There are a variety of licences available and the type of licence you need depends on the type of music streaming service you offer.
 Only a few of the many different types of licences may be necessary for your music streaming service.

 • Master rights